DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

-You might read this as “A `Box` of Type is something whose `contents` have type `Type`”.
+You might read this as "A `Box` of Type is something whose `contents` have type `Type`".
 Later on, when we refer to `Box`, we have to give a type argument in place of `Type`.

 ```ts
 let box: Box<string>;